microsoft/winget-cli/doc/specs/#166 - Font Support.md

 New Command: `winget fonts`
 ---
 Fonts should be completely separate from the existing package management experience.
 Fonts aren't as complex as installing packages so having new subcommands can help simplify the necessary arguments for proper functionality.
 To support this, a new command called `font` will be added.
-The following subcommands will be available.
+The following subcommands will be available:
 - `winget fonts list`
 - `winget fonts install`
 - `winget fonts uninstall`